-The Office Manager and Inclusion manager ensure correct storage of medication at school.
+The Office Manager ensures correct storage of medication at school.

 Three times a year the Office manager checks the expiry dates for all medication stored at school.

 The Office manager and the parents of pupils with medical conditions, ensures that all emergency and non-emergency medication brought into school is clearly labelled with the pupil's name, the name and dose of medication and the frequency of dose.